5 Reasons Why You Don’t Need a Plex Pass

-The other significant difference between Plex and Kodi is when it comes to pricing.
+The other significant difference between Plex and Kodi is pricing.
 While Kodi is entirely free, Plex offers a paid tier.
-Called the Plex Pass, this paid tier introduces exciting additional features.
+Called the Plex Pass, this paid tier introduces several additional features.

 What Is a Plex Pass?

 The basic Plex app is free on every platform, whereas the Plex Pass has three price tiers.
-You can pay $4.99 per month, $39.99 per year, or $149.99 for a lifetime subscription.
+You can pay $4.99/month, $39.99/year, or $149.99 for a lifetime subscription.

-As you’d expect, the Plex Pass offers a host features that are unavailable on the free version of the app.
+As you’d expect, there are numerous Plex Pass benefits that are unavailable on the free version of the app.

-The most useful additions are arguably the new live TV and DVR offerings.
+The most useful additions are arguably the Plex live TV and DVR offerings .
 If you add an antenna and tuner to your setup, you can watch and record any over-the-air channels in your area through the Plex app.

 The Plex Pass also includes mobile syncing for offline viewing, support for multiple users, parental controls, movie trailers, and music features such as “mood mixes” and lyrics.

 Clearly, these are all great features.
 However, for most users, they’re totally unnecessary.
 In fact, there’s a lot of misinformation out there.
-Many people believe you need a Plex Pass to perform certain tasks when in reality it really is just an optional extra.
+Many people believe you need a Plex Pass to perform certain tasks when the reality is different.

 Here are five complex tasks you can perform without a Plex Pass.